 - In-depth customer persona s using content mapping to align with customer needs through a purchase journey

-- A content marketing editorial calendar to cover the interests of your audience, but with the flexibility to cover the latest zeitgeist
+- Rigorous content ideation and a content marketing editorial calendar to cover the interests of your audience, but with the flexibility to cover the latest zeitgeist

 - Sufficient investment in both paid and earned content distribution including content repurposing and